 As well as meetings we might come in to talk to the children and ask them what they think about school, go along on school trips or come to support the school at events throughout the year.
 All in all being a governor is an important but enjoyable role and all the governors at Newchurch are committed to helping the children of Newchurch as they Prepare to Fly.

 Newchurch has a very special place in my heart.
-Never before have I worked with a Headteacher, colleagues and governing body who have so selflessly and wholeheartedly worked to ensure the very best for the children in their care.
+Never before have I worked with colleagues and governing body who have so selflessly and wholeheartedly worked to ensure the very best for the children in their care.

 Without doubt my passion, other than English, is ensuring every child has a curriculum that meets their needs.
 I often refer to our curriculum design as a ‘Box of Chocolates’ where there is something for everyone, even if they are the only one to favour it.
 The commitment to a holistic curriculum and Newchurch’s child-centred approach to education is what attracted me to our wonderful school, and what motivates me each and every day.

 Even after so many years of teaching, I still believe this is one of the most rewarding and privileged jobs any person could wish for.
 Each day is unique; filled with many things to celebrate and share, new opportunities to take whilst preparing our children to fly.

 My name is Rachel Basnett and I have recently become a Parent Governor at Newchurch (Oct 2018).

 My daughter joined Newchurch this year and I am hoping my son will follow in a few years.
 We moved to the area in 2016 and I would like to be involved in the local community.

 I am very keen to play a part in helping the school deliver the very best educational and social outcomes for all children.
 I am delighted to have the opportunity to work with the strong Governing body and excellent staff at Newchurch.